ing-petr-lukas-phd/TSQL-IntervalFramework/README.md

 ## 🚀 Features

-- Store intervals in a normalized way - intervals are stored in the minimal non-overlapping form.
+- Store intervals in a normalized way - intervals are stored in the minimal non-overlapping form
 - Perform set operations:
   - `Union`
   - `Intersect`